Jose-Antonio-21/Jose-Antonio-21/README.md

 Me gusta 🎮 con 💻

-Pero no me gusta ✍️ 👎😪
+Pero no me gusta ✍️ porque es 👎😪
 <!--
 **Jose-Antonio-21/Jose-Antonio-21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.